 In entering the 2016 “50 Great Writers You Should Be Reading” competition, David did not expect to get very far as he knew that, once more, many hundreds of authors had entered.
 Getting through the initial stage of the competition and into the final round was a great achievement in itself.
 To his delight and amazement, David won in the Religion and Spirituality section for the second year running.

 The story of how “The Christ-Centered Life: Deep Calls To Deep” came to be written was then featured in the 2016 edition of the “50 Great Writers You Should Be Reading” book that was published by the Authors Show in the spring of 2016.
 David’s route to publishing also featured on the Author’s Show blog that was set up in the summer of 2016, as well as in the newly established online book store of the Authors Show.
-Having been a winner in the 2016 “50 Great Writers…” contest, David will feature in the 2017 Edition of the book that is to be published by the Authors Show.
+Having been a winner in the 2016 “50 Great Writers…” contest, David featured in the 2017 Edition of the book that was published by the Authors Show.